kloimhardt/clj-tiles/screenshots/technical_details.md

 * [Visual Interaction](https://kloimhardt.github.io/cljtiles.html?page=freeparticle): prototype of interactive dialogue

 ## Parser
 Open the parser by right clicking on a white space.
 Select a tutorial in the drop down menu: a URL appears in the text field.
 Press `insert`.
-You just loaded an new tutorial from the web.
+You just loaded a new tutorial from the web.

 The URL in the text field can be changed, so you can provide your own files (they need to follow the format of the provided tutorials).